Pseudoxanthoma ElasticumSymptoms, Doctors, Treatments, Advances & More

 PXE is inherited in an autosomal recessive manner, which means both copies of the gene in each cell have mutations.
 Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but do not show signs and symptoms of the condition.

-Frank Holz practices in Bonn, Germany.
+Frank Holz practices practicing medicine in Bonn, Germany.
 Mr. Holz is rated as an Elite expert by MediFind in the treatment of Pseudoxanthoma Elasticum.
-His top areas of expertise are Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), Geographic Atrophy, Vitrectomy, and Trabeculectomy.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), Geographic Atrophy, Vitrectomy, and Trabeculectomy.

-Olivier Vanakker practices in Gent, Belgium.
+Olivier Vanakker practices practicing medicine in Gent, Belgium.
 Mr. Vanakker is rated as an Elite expert by MediFind in the treatment of Pseudoxanthoma Elasticum.
-His top areas of expertise are Pseudoxanthoma Elasticum, Cutis Laxa, Acropectoral Syndrome, and Acro-Pectoro-Renal Field Defect.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Pseudoxanthoma Elasticum, Cutis Laxa, Acropectoral Syndrome, and Acro-Pectoro-Renal Field Defect.

-Paul Coucke practices in Gent, Belgium.
+Paul Coucke practices practicing medicine in Gent, Belgium.
 Mr. Coucke is rated as an Elite expert by MediFind in the treatment of Pseudoxanthoma Elasticum.
-His top areas of expertise are Pseudoxanthoma Elasticum, Cutis Laxa, Arterial Tortuosity Syndrome, and Osteogenesis Imperfecta.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Pseudoxanthoma Elasticum, Arterial Tortuosity Syndrome, Cutis Laxa, and Osteogenesis Imperfecta.

 Summary: The primary purpose of Study INZ701-104 (the ENERGY study) is to assess the safety and tolerability of INZ-701 in infants with ENPP1 Deficiency or with ABCC6 Deficiency.